jnana02/Medicine-Description-Bot/README.md

 # Medicine-Description-Bot
 # Install Rasa using: pip install rasa

-# Create a new Rasa project
-rasa init --no-prompt

-# Replace the contents of `data/nlu.yml` with sample training data for medication-related queries

-# Example content of `data/nlu.yml`

 # Create a new action to fetch medication information
 # In actions.py
 ```python